 - Make sure Uno is called by those other players who are left with one card.
 If a player does not say Uno when they have one last card, you can challenge them and they will have to draw two more cards.
 You need to be quick; because you can only issue a challenge before the next player’s turn comes and he/she draws or puts down a card.

 Uno is a fun game that can be played for hours of enjoyment.
-But if you have your heart set on winning, try out a few well played strategies your next game.
+But if you have your heart set on winning, try out a few well-played strategies in your next game.
 I think you will be pleased with your results.